 Results and discussion

-The maximum trend in the general trend of the AI indicator in Iran in winter is the TOMS satellite Earth Probe satellite in the northeast and central parts, which, as said, is due to the lack of calibration of the sensor and the satellite.
-The maximum incremental trend of the Iranian Aerosol Index (AI) for the OMI and the maximum decrease of the Aerosol Index (AI) was calculated for the fall (Numbus7 Satellite TOMS Sensor).
+The maximum trend in the general trend of the AI indicator in Iran in winter is the TOMS satellite Earth Probe satellite in the northeast and central parts.
+This is mainly due to the lack of calibration of the sensor and the satellite.
+The maximum incremental trend of the Iranian Aerosol Index (AI) for the OMI and the maximum decrease of the Aerosol Index (AI) were calculated for the fall (Numbus7 Satellite TOMS Sensor).
 The average trend of Iran's AI index for winter is not significant for any of the two sensors and three satellites.
 In the spring, the intensity and percentage increase was increased relative to the winter season.
 The growing trend in most parts of Iran is associated with dusty events originating from dry and desert lands of southwestern Iran, especially in Iraq.
 In the summer, Nimbus7 and Aura satellite data showed more than 95% of the country's total traffic.
-Zones with increasing trend of TOMS sensor Nimbus7 satellites are seen in all metropolis of Iran with 500,000 to 1 million and more than one million people, and no negative trend was calculated in any cities.
-In the autumn, we see the maximum percentage and the intensity of the significant increase of the Aerosol Index (AI based on the OMI satellite satellite Aura in the country.
+Zones with increasing trend of TOMS sensor Nimbus7 satellites are observed in all metropolis of Iran with 500,000 to 1 million and more than one million people.
+There were no negative trends in any cities.
+In the autumn, we observe the maximum percentage and the intensity of the significant increase of the Aerosol Index (AI based on the OMI satellite satellite Aura in the country.
 This trend can be correlated with decreasing precipitation and the inhibition of the following particles in the airborne atmosphere due to reduced moisture content.
-The increase in the trend of Huawei index in Iran is due to environmental conditions such as land use, soil moisture, drought and ...
-The role of HomoSperm regional circulation systems such as Caspian Sea–Hindu Kush Index (CasHKI), negative phase of Pacific Decadal Oscillation (PDO)) with fluctuations, Shamal winds, short-term phenomena such as frontal systems, low-level jets (LLJs), and low pressure of the document on the transit of these particles are significant.
+The increase in the trend of Huawei index in Iran is resutled from environmental conditions such as land use, soil moisture and drought.
+The significant factors in HomoSperm regional circulation systems are Caspian Sea–Hindu Kush Index (CasHKI), negative phase of Pacific Decadal Oscillation (PDO)) with fluctuations, Shamal winds, short-term phenomena such as frontal systems, low-level jets (LLJs), and low pressure of the document on the transit of these particles.